-Special precautions for safe use in the target species:
+Special precautions for safe use inthe target species:

 Isoflurane has little or no analgesic properties.
 Adequate analgesia should always be given before surgery.
-The analgesic requirements of the patient should be reviewed again before the general anaesthesia has ended.
+The analgesic requirements of the patient should be considered before general anaesthesia is ended.

 Isoflurane causes depression of the cardiovascular and respiratory systems.